Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/SAML SSO Configuration/SAML SSO Configuration.md

 #### 1a.
 Generate Service Provider (SP) Keypair

-Stirling-PDF needs a keypair to sign SAML requests and verify responses.
+Stirling PDF needs a keypair to sign SAML requests and verify responses.

 > ℹ️ **If you don't have a keypair**, generate one using OpenSSL:
 >